maarsson/eloquent-getter/README.md

 2. Add your model name to the `config/repository.php`:
     ```php
         'models' => [
-            'YourModel'
+            'YourModel',
         ],
     ```

-3. Use dependency injection in your controller:
+3. Use dependency injection in your code:
     ```php
     use App\Contracts\YourModelRepositoryContract;